fcannizzohz/demo-hz-testing/README.md

 ## Unit testing

-The purpose of unit tests is to test individual components (eg. services, classes, listeners, processors) in isolation for functionality.
+The purpose of unit tests is to test individual components (e.g., services, classes, listeners, processors) in isolation, focusing on their functional correctness.

-Developers can choose to:
+Developers have two primary options:

- - **Mock Hazelcast interfaces** using mocking libraries like [Mockito](mockito.org)
+ - **Mock Hazelcast interfaces** using libraries like [Mockito](mockito.org)
- - Use **embedded Hazelcast** for lightweight testing when mocks are insufficient (e.g., verifying query predicates or listeners).
+ - Use **embedded Hazelcast instances** created in-memory via the test factory

 ### Mocking Hazelcast Interfaces

-The advantages of this approach are
+Mocking Hazelcast APIs allows you to isolate the class under test and control its dependencies.
+The advantages of this approach are:

  - **Isolation**: the test only focuses on testing the logic of the class under test
  - **Speed**: it may be faster to run as it doesn't need Hazelcast to run
  - **Control**: it's easier to setup edge cases (null, exceptions).
 For example `when(map.get("404")).thenReturn(null)`

-However this approach should be adopted with care; it is a common antipattern to mock external interfaces (see paragraph 4.1 [here](http://jmock.org/oopsla2004.pdf) for an explanation), and in general interfaces that one doesn't own, because:
+While useful, mocking Hazelcast interfaces should be done with care.
+It is considered an antipattern to mock external interfaces

-- it makes tests and mock depend on an external interface that may change in the future making the test brittle
-- hides integration problems by skipping validation and key/value serialization, or bypassing behaviour implicitly executed by Hazelcast, like eviction.
+(see paragraph 4.1 of [this paper](http://jmock.org/oopsla2004.pdf)), especially interfaces you don’t own, because:

+ - Brittleness: Tests may break when Hazelcast changes its API or behaviour
+ - Blind spots: It skips real Hazelcast behaviour such as:
+   - Serialization/deserialization
+   - Key/value validations
+   - TTLs, eviction policies
+   - Event listeners, interceptors

-An example of mocking Hazelcast interfaces is [here](https://github.com/fcannizzohz/testsamples/blob/27136bd40d7d95d1c5493a72b54e265f8dcb290e/src/test/java/com/hazelcast/fcannizzohz/CustomerServiceTest.java#L29):
+An example of mocking Hazelcast interfaces is:
 ```java
     @Test
     void testFindCustomerWithMock() {